Apply to Master’s Programme in Fine Arts

 3) Official proof of identity

-Append a copy of your passport, EU identity card, or Finnish driving licence to your application.
-The ID is used to verify the identity of the applicant in the entrance examination.
+Append a copy of your valid passport, EU identity card, or Finnish driving licence to your application.
+We use the identity documents only to verify the identity of the applicant in the entrance examination.

-4) Required application materials (study proposal, résumé, and work portfolio)
+4) Required application materials (motivation letter, résumé, and work portfolio)

 Required application materials consist of three parts: